Thomas Hagedorn

 Thomas Hagedorn (born May 11, 1971) is a German entrepreneur, founder and managing director of Hagedorn Group in Gütersloh.

 Life

 Hagedorn grew up in Gütersloh.
-He married Barbara Hagedorn, who joined the company in 1999.
-Thomas and Barbara Hagedorn have two children.
+Thomas Hagedorn has two children.

 Career

 After working as a locksmith, truck driver, engine operator, foreman and site manager, Hagedorn founded his own company in 1997 in Gütersloh.
 He bought a small building yard in Freckenhorst and started with demolishing houses.
 In 2002, Hagedorn bought a 10000 m2 area at the Werner-von-Siemens-Strasse between Gütersloh and Bielefeld, that still holds the headquarter and some facilities of the company.

 In 2006, Hagedorn founded the Gütersloher Wertstoffzentrum GmbH that recycles building rubble, followed by the Erdbau- und -erschließungs GmbH for civil engineering in Oktober 2011.
 2013 the Revital GmbH was founded, which focuses on the restructuring of brownfields.
 In 2016, the Hagedorn group launched their online-platform Brownfield24, which connects sellers and byers of industrial and commercial brownfields.
 Another start-up called Schüttflix was founded in 2019, an online-platform that provides an app for ordering bulk material.

 Today, the Hagedorn Group is a company with over 500 employees, specialised in the fields of demolition, restructuring, disposal and recycling of building rubble, as well as civil engineering and restructuring of brownfields.
 The Hagedorn Group holds a total of around 39 individual companies.